 On the other hand, The United States’ comparative advantage lies in capital-intensive, specialized labour and American workers are able to produce goods or investment opportunities at lower opportunity costs.
 If China and the United States specialize and trade along these lines, it will be beneficial for both of them.

-Limitations in the theory of Comparative Advantage
+Limitations of Comparative Advantage

 - By ignoring a number of costs, the Theory of Comparative Advantage may overemphasize the benefits of specialization.
 Costs like include transport costs and other external costs associated with trade get overlooked in this theory and thus the benefits might be exaggerated.